-Outsourcing and off-shoring in the ICT field is worth US\$ 50 billion currently and growth is projected to be explosive.
-Barbados stands to gain from the trend towards combining near-shore with offshore outsourcing further a field in serving the US market.
-The country has established a presence in call centre operations serving the US market and has about 50 firms involved in the IT industry serving the domestic and regional markets.
-A lack of cost competitiveness against regional competitors such as the Dominican Republic means that the best opportunities in call centres lie in knowledge process outsourcing (KPO) in the financial services industry where Barbados has specialist expertise.
-It should be possible to attract new foreign investment in this field, especially if financial sector firms based in Barbados can be motivated to establish joint ventures with international call centre operators.
+Outsourcing and off-shoring in the ICT field is a well-established practice and growth is projected to be explosive.
+Dominica stands to gain from the trend towards combining near-shore with offshore outsourcing.
+The country has established a small presence in call centre operations serving the US market.
+A lack of cost competitiveness against regional competitors such as the Dominican Republic means that the best opportunities in call centres lie in knowledge process outsourcing (KPO) in the financial and medical services industry where Dominica has specialist expertise.
+It should be possible to attract new foreign investment in this field, especially if financial sector firms based in Dominica can be motivated to establish joint ventures with international call centre operators.
 For the immediate future, the IT industry's export prospects will lie in serving the regional market where its better trained work force and distributorships for international companies will provide it with competitive advantage.
-A target of growing exports by US\$ 15 million over 5 years appears realistic.
+A target of growing exports by US\$ 3 million over 5 years appears realistic.